-Television sitcom, Welcome Back, Kotter, first aired in 1975.
-The show portrayed a group of students, fondly referred to as “Sweathogs.”
-This was the name given to students in the remedial class of the fictitious James Buchanan High School, in Brooklyn, New York.
-Each of the main characters had their own special niche and stood out for it.
+The Sweathogs were students in the remedial class of the fictional James Buchanan High School, in the Bensonhurst neighborhood of Brooklyn, New York.
+Each of the main characters had his own special niche and stood out for it.
 All the students were lacking in some way or another but generally the one thing they all had in common was that they were a little bit lazy.
-They only attended school because they had to and prided themselves on getting by with doing as little as possible.
-Fortunately, or unfortunately, depending on how you look at it, their teacher, Mr. Kotter, had their number; because he was one of the original Sweathogs!
+They only attended school because they had to, and prided themselves on getting by with doing as little as possible.
+Fortunately, or unfortunately, depending on how you look at it, their teacher, Mr. Kotter, had their number, as he was a former remedial student himself -- in fact, he was one of the original Sweathogs.

-Gabe Kotter (Gabe Kaplan), the wisecracking Sweathog teacher, fought his way out of the same class at the same school years prior, only to end up right back where he started.
+Gabe Kotter, the wisecracking Sweathog teacher, fought his way out of the same class at the same high school years prior, only to end up right back where he started.
 Because he ended up assigned to the very same class he came from, he had insight other teachers didn’t.
 Although he had a heart for this group of misfits, he didn’t get any support from the school in general, much less from the never seen Principle Lazarus or Vice Principal Woodman (John Sylvester White).
-Woodman, having been at the school when Kotter was a student, hadn’t changed a bit and thought that he was getting exactly what he deserved!
+Woodman, having been at the school when Kotter was a student, hadn’t changed a bit, and thought that Kotter was getting exactly what he deserved.

-Although, essentially harmless, the Sweathogs were widely referred to as hoodlums and considered to be troublemakers.
-The school’s only expectation of them was to cause as little trouble as possible until they were finished, one way or another, with their school careers.
+Although essentially harmless, the Sweathogs were widely referred to as hoodlums and considered to be troublemakers.
+The school’s only hope for them was that they would cause as little trouble as possible until they were finished, one way or another, with their school careers.
 Mr. Kotter’s role, as far as the school was concerned, was to babysit them in the interim.
 Little did anyone know that he would make a dramatic impact on the group, ultimately winning their respect.

-Mr. Kotter, who was married to wife, Julie (Marcia Strassman), was at times finding himself doing less teaching and more personal-life intervention for (mainly) a certain group of four students in his class; often finding one or more of the Sweathogs on the doorstep and/or fire escape of his apartment.
+Mr. Kotter often found himself doing less teaching and more counseling and intervention for the main group of four students in his class.
+It wasn't unusual for one or more of the Sweathogs on the doorstep or fire escape of his apartment, much to the chagrin of his wife Julie (Marcia Strassman).
 To him, this was every bit as important as book smarts.
 Kotter was able to relate to the Sweathogs on a personal level because he had been there himself.
 He knew they needed him, even if they didn’t always know it.
-He taught them as much about real-life as he did about education.
-The four main (student) characters are lady's man Vinnie Barbarino (John Travolta), cool-dude, Freddie "Boom-Boom" Washington (Lawrence Hilton Jacobs), tough guy, Juan Epstein (Luis Pedro Phillipo de Huevos), and the awkward Arnold Dingfelder Horshack (Ron Palillo).
-The group was racially and ethnically diverse which added to the allure of the Sweathogs.
+The four main students are ladies' man Vinnie Barbarino (John Travolta), cool dude Freddie "Boom-Boom" Washington (Lawrence Hilton Jacobs), tough guy Juan Epstein (Robert Hegyes), and the awkward Arnold Horshack (Ron Palillo).
+The group was racially and ethnically diverse, which added to the appeal of the Sweathogs.

-Vinnie, a white, Catholic, always had a girl or two hanging off his arm and incessantly combed his lustrous hair.
+Vinnie Barbarino, a swaggering Catholic Italian American, always had a girl or two hanging off his arm and incessantly combed his lustrous hair.
+Barbarino felt the need to be the center of attention, and to that end was known to belt out his own last name to the tune of "Barbara Ann."
 Boom-Boom, an African American, was the athlete of the group.
 He was a star on the basketball court and had that signature catch phrase, “Hi, there,” which was always delivered with a huge smile and a deep voice.
 Epstein, a Puerto Rican, Jew, had a reputation for being the toughest guy at Buchanan High.
 He was also known for his big hair and ridiculously, fake absentee notes, always signed, “Epstein’s Mother.”
-Oddball, Horshack, although somewhat naïve, was the class clown with an incessant laugh that resembled that of a hyena.
+Oddball Horshack, although somewhat naïve, was the class clown who laughed like a hyena.
 He was actually promoted out of the remedial class but came back willingly because he felt more at home there.
 Another character, although not a regular, who was frequently seen and spoken about was Rosie Totsie (Debralee Scott), also known as Hotsie Totsie.
-Her father was a Pastor and she was portrayed to be out of control as far as keeping her virtue, although the Sweathogs grossly exaggerated her reputation.
-Male viewers, especially teenage boys were really drawn to her character.
+Her father was a pastor and she was portrayed to be less-than-virtuous, although the Sweathogs grossly exaggerated her reputation.
+Male viewers, especially teenage boys, were really drawn to her character.

 Welcome Back, Kotter was based on Kaplan’s own experience in remedial education at New Utrecht High School.
 Many of the characters are based on real life people he knew from school.
 He had that one teacher who took a personal interest in him and wanted to depict that special quality.
 Ironically, he didn’t think the show would do as well as it did and left the series in the third season to pursue other options.
-He was then cast as the new Vice Principal, and was seen only very frequently on the show.
-Shortly after he left the show, John Travolta also left to pursue his now epic acting career.
+He was then cast as the new vice principal, and was not the center of the show as he had been before.
+In the fourth and final season, John Travolta scaled back his appearances, to focus on his film career, which was booming with Saturday Night Fever (1977) and Grease (1978).
 The show had essentially lost two of its key characters and two of its biggest stars.
 Beau De La Barre (Stephen Shortridge) replaced Vinnie as the token pretty-boy but didn’t quite fill the void.
 The show continued another two seasons before going off the air in 1979.